simeononsecurity/simeononsecurity.ch/content/guides/budget-diy-gps-gnss-base-station-setup-esp32-um980/index.en.md

      saveconfig
      ```

-*It should be noted that the Unicorecomm device does not have the ability to transmit the `RTCM 1230` message type.
+> *It should be noted that the Unicorecomm device does not have the ability to transmit the `RTCM 1230` message type.

+> To understand all the messages Onocoy specifically supports, please see our article on [What RTCM Messages Onocoy Supports](https://simeononsecurity.com/other/onocoy-supported-rtcm-messages/).

 ### Unicorecomm UM980 and UM982 Commands Reference Manuals
 For additional configuration guidance, consult the following documentation: